Want to cut your tax bill, legally? Pre-pay agency expenses!

 5. Office supplies (stock up!)

-You can also potentially take a deduction this year for new computers, phones, etc.—but double-check with your accountant first, since you may need to deduct capital equipment over time.
+You can also potentially take a deduction this year for new computers, phones, etc.—but double-check with your accountant first, since you may need to deduct capital equipment over a longer period of time.

 Caveats